robinovitch61/the-leo-zone/content/posts/pager/index.md

 draft: true
 ---

+> _TL;DR: I built terminal applications like [wander] for Nomad and [kl] for k8s logs.
+Core functionality of these
+> applications is interacting with text, like application manifests and logs.
+I created a reusable `viewport` component
+> in Go for this purpose, then used it to make [lore], which I'm now daily driving as my terminal pager.
+In this post, I
+> detail the features I wanted to support in my `viewport` and some learnings and design decisions on my way to making
+> them a reality._

-Along with running commands, the terminal is a place for viewing and navigating text.
+Along with running commands, the terminal is often a place for viewing and navigating text.

 <!-- prettier-ignore-start -->
 {{< terminal cols="100" rows="30" title="cat-file" >}}
-\e[33m❯\e[0m cat ~/file.txt
+\e[33m❯\e[0m cat file.txt
 I love terminals!
 {{< /terminal >}}
 <!-- prettier-ignore-end -->

-Terminals have a grid-like nature.
+Terminals have a grid-like nature with a monospace font.
 Their size is defined in rows and columns, with text filling this grid accordingly.

 <!-- prettier-ignore-start -->
 {{< terminal cols="40" rows="14" title="chessboard" >}}